 When your employer values their safety record over – your health.

 Our team of South Carolina attorneys have outlined the process of filing a Longshoreman Workers’ Compensation claim below.
-Check it out, then get in touch with Hoffman Law Firm for legal advice today and schedule your free consultation!
+Check it out, then get in touch with Hoffman Law Firm for legal advice and legal counsel today and schedule your free consultation!

 It is best to notify your employer of your injury as soon as possible, providing written notice within 30 days.
 Just like any worker’s compensation (also know as workers’ comp or workman’s comp) or injury claim, gathering evidence is crucial to receiving the compensation you deserve.

 Witness testimony can be used to strengthen your case.
 Witnesses may include fellow maritime workers who were present when your injury occurred or arrived at the scene quickly.
 Oftentimes, a manager or supervisor will complete an accident report – a document that will also play an important role when filing your longshoreman injury claim.